 4. Simplify shift management

-Shift planning has always been a time-consuming job.
+Shift planning or employee scheduling has always been a time-consuming job.
 But, with more shift workers dominating the workforce, it’s important that companies have a smooth system for shift planning and management.

 Use the visual shift planner within AttendanceBot to plan shifts on a weekly or monthly basis, setting up recurrent shifts as you see fit.
 The shift planner smartly reminds shift workers of their upcoming shifts, keeps track of no shows and records this data for easy access.